ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/00-introduction.md

 - Any well-defined procedure to solve a problem.

 What are *resources*?
-- Time (runtime): called “time complexity”.
-Often we don’t use actual time, but instead we can use some proxy, such as the number of comparisons, or array accesses, or variable assignments, or arithmetical operations.
+- Time (runtime): called "time complexity".
+Often we don't use actual time, but instead we can use some proxy, such as the number of comparisons, or array accesses, or variable assignments, or arithmetical operations.
-- Space (memory, storage): called “space complexity”.
-Often we don’t use actual computer memory in bytes, but instead use some proxy, such as array size, or number of objects of a certain kind.
+- Space (memory, storage): called "space complexity".
+Often we don't use actual computer memory in bytes, but instead use some proxy, such as array size, or number of objects of a certain kind.

 What are *quantitative properties of the input*?
 - Most often we use some kind of size: size of the input array, or length of the input string, or number of objects in a general data structure.
 - Sometimes it can be just the input itself (if the input is a number).
 - It can sometimes be multiple numbers (such as the sizes of two sets).

-The computational complexity is a mathematical function from some input parameter (we often use $n$) to some measure of resource usage – we often use $T(n)$ for time complexity and $S(n)$ for space complexity.
+The computational complexity is a mathematical function from some input parameter (we often use $n$) to some measure of resource usage -- we often use $T(n)$ for time complexity and $S(n)$ for space complexity.
 (But we will only use $T(n)$ below.)

-Note that the exact runtime for $T(n)$ depends…
+Note that the exact runtime for $T(n)$ depends...
-- …theoretically: on your model of computation
+- ...theoretically: on your model of computation
-- …in practice: on details of your implementation, programming language, operating system, computer hardware, etc. etc.
+- ...in practice: on details of your implementation, programming language, operating system, computer hardware, etc. etc.
-- …but also on how your input looks like!
+- ...but also on how your input looks like!
 (For example, Insertion sort behaves much better if the array is already sorted)

 So, exact values of $T(n)$ are not relevant.
 What matters is the asymptotic behaviour of $T(n)$ as $n$ grows large.

-Asymptotic complexity = “the order of growth of the complexity function”.
+Asymptotic complexity = "the order of growth of the complexity function".

 #### Different kinds of input

 We can talk about the *best-case*, or the *worst-case*, or even the *average-case* complexity of an algorithm.
 But in practice we almost always only use the worst-case complexity: the best case is pretty useless (we should always prepare for the worst), and the average case is difficult to reason about.

-- The best case is quite useless – we should always prepare for the worst.
+- The best case is quite useless -- we should always prepare for the worst.
-- The average case is difficult to reason about – for example we need to know what distribution the input has, and this is difficult.
+- The average case is difficult to reason about -- for example we need to know what distribution the input has, and this is difficult.
-- The worst case is what we usually analyse – it is much easier to calculate than the average case, and it gives valuable information about what might happen if we are unlucky.
+- The worst case is what we usually analyse -- it is much easier to calculate than the average case, and it gives valuable information about what might happen if we are unlucky.

-The worst case is particularly important if you cannot guarantee that the data is not contaminated – for example by a malicious hacker.
+The worst case is particularly important if you cannot guarantee that the data is not contaminated -- for example by a malicious hacker.

 The average case can be very useful if we know more about the data.
 For example, if we know that our input is *almost* sorted, then Insertion sort suddenly becomes a really really efficient algorithm.